 During a hurricane watch, prepare your home and review your plan for evacuation in case a hurricane or tropical storm warning is issued.
 Listen closely to instructions from local officials.” –NOAA

-- Be prepared to change your plans.
-A potentially approaching hurricane can mean hotel closings, and evacuations (for example, in cases of possible flood producing rains, Fort Wilderness Campground, at Walt Disney World may be closed and/or evacuated).
+11. Be prepared to change your plans.
+A potentially approaching hurricane can mean hotel closings, and evacuations (for example, in cases of possible flood-producing rains, Fort Wilderness Campground, at Walt Disney World may be closed and/or evacuated).

-- Expect attractions, if not entire theme parks to close depending on the severity of weather conditions.
-Such closures, while inconvenient, are always done with safety of both staff and guests in mind.
+12. Expect attractions, if not entire theme parks to close depending on the severity of weather conditions.
+Such closures, while inconvenient, are always done with the safety of both staff and guests in mind.

-- Plan ahead.
-Its always good to have a contingency plan in place should one of these dangerous storms turn toward Central Florida.
+13. Plan ahead.
+It’s always good to have a contingency plan in place should one of these dangerous storms turn toward Central Florida.
 Be ready to end your vacation early and have a plan in place if you need to do so.
-Expect traffic issues and follow directions of authorities.
+Expect traffic issues and follow the directions of authorities.

 While a hurricane can be very frightening, having a plan in place and keeping informed of weather patterns can help ensure that it won’t be a disaster.
 Hope for the best but plan for the worst.